Alienatedmamal/NoobsOnTheRunPublic/ReadMe.md

 9) Now from the same Rust Installer/Update screen select #3.
    This will install the Rust server automatically.

+10) Start the rust server from Server Management #5.

+11) When server is up and running stop server from Server Management #4.

+12) Copy files created in #8 with option #7 in the Rust Installer/Update

 10) Once the installation is completed copy the configs you made in step 8.
     Use # 7 in the Rust Installer/Update.